johnnymayer/GummiBearKingdom/README.md

 ```
 $dotnet run
 ```

+After executing the ```$dotnet run``` command, your browser should automatically open and navigate to http://localhost:5000.

 ## Specifications
 * Admin will be able to create a new "Gummi" with name, price, description values.